How target distributions shape optimal stochastic resetting

 Now, we turn to studying the optimal resetting strategy for the $\beta$-family of target distributions~\eqref{eq:PTbeta}.
+Since it is symmetric, $M_s(x_T,x)$ is the function to be integrated in order to obtain $\mu(x;\beta)$---where we have explicitly introduced the dependence on the $\beta$ parameter.
+In this case, explicit integration of $M_s$ is feasible, with the result

-Since it is symmetric, $M_s(x_T,x)$ is the key quantity.
-We write $\mu(x;\beta)$ because it depends on $\beta$---its analytical expression in terms of hypergeometric functions can be found in Sec.~III of \cite{SM}.
-Nevertheless, we focus here on its sign, which is the main property for our purposes.
-For $\beta<1$, zero bulk resetting is optimal with $\mu (x;\beta) > 0$ for $x\in (0,1)$.
-For $\beta>1$, $\mu(x;\beta)$ becomes negative close to the wall $x=1$, signaling that the no-resetting strategy is no longer the optimal one.
-Therefore, for the $\beta$-family \eqref{eq:PTbeta}, the flat distribution is the critical case, $\beta_c=1$; the critical $\beta$ is consistently smaller compared to the homogeneous case, $\beta_c \simeq 1.71$.
+In Fig.~\ref{figSM:het}, we have plotted the functional derivative $\mu$ for different values of $\beta$ as a function of $x$.
+If for any $x$, $\mu$ takes negative values, this implies that the nonresetting strategy in the bulk is not the optimal one.
+We have exemplified five values of $\beta$, including the critical value $\beta_c=1$ in black, which stands for the flat distribution.
+For $\beta \leq 1$, zero bulk resetting is optimal with $\mu (x;\beta) > 0$ for $x\in (0,1)$.
+For $\beta>1$, $\mu(x;\beta)$ becomes negative close to the wall $x=1$ (boundary instability), signaling that the nonresetting strategy is no longer the optimal one since $\mu$ becomes negative at least in a certain subinterval.
+Herein, the critical $\beta$ is consistently smaller compared to the homogeneous case, where we had $\beta_c \simeq 1.71$.